Jade-ux/OurTraditions/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

+## Design choices

+- Cards - I chose to make each tradition card span the full width of the screen on any device instead of four thirds of the page width on desktop (as I had originally planned).
+My main reason for this is that as users create the content there will more often than not be a number of cards that is not divisable by 3 and this would make the design look uneven if the layout broke the content into three quarters.

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.